Star Citizen: Reactions from the public

 Ongoing online disputes exist over the scope of the project, the project's funding, as well as the project's ability to eventually deliver on promises.
 Some writers have been the subject of e-mail attacks for their coverage of the project.
 At least one popular YouTube personality was allegedly sent death threats by a fan of the game.
 Various articles regarding the controversy surrounding the project also focus on both sides of the argument.

 In July 2015, independent game designer Derek Smart, one of the original early backers of the project in 2012, wrote a blog post in which he claimed that due to the project's increased scope and lack of adequate technology, that it could never be completed as pitched.
-Following the publishing of the blog post and widespread news coverage, Cloud Imperium Games refunded him and canceled his account.
+Following the blog post and widespread news coverage, Cloud Imperium Games refunded him and canceled his account.
 In August 2015 via his attorneys, Smart sent a demand letter to Cloud Imperium Games asking for the promised accounting records for backer money, a release date, and a refund option for all backers no longer willing to support the game.
 CIG's co-founder and general counsel Ortwin Freyermuth characterized Smart's claims as "defamatory" and "entirely without merit".
 Smart has continued to be critical of the project following his refund.

 Virtual land claims, a feature that had not yet been implemented in the game, were announced for sale in 2017, which attracted criticism from both the press and the public.
 Concerns regarding the mechanic's lack of availability and potential pay-to-win advantages were raised.
 In response, Cloud Imperium Games wrote, "People that own claim licenses now, during the anniversary sale to support development, and people that earn the money in-game to buy one will be on equal footing assuming they have enough UEC, especially as there will be millions of locations for people to explore and claim within the Universe over the lifetime of the game."

 In August 2018, Cloud Imperium Games attempted to monetize the live stream broadcast of the project's annual CitizenCon event, eventually backing down due to online protestations.
 Later on, they removed a cap on in-game currency, resulting in renewed criticism over the game's pay-to-win mechanics.